 A problem with the car’s brakes that means your vehicle is dangerous to drive.

 A problem with your car’s air conditioning that makes it impossible to sell for a fair price.

-While many makes and models of vehicles can be lemons, some automobiles are not covered under California lemon laws for various reasons.
+While many makes and models of vehicles can be lemons, some automobiles are not covered under the lemon laws for various reasons.
 You may not be able to get a replacement or a refund for your lemon due to the following circumstances:

 Your vehicle is not covered by an express warranty.

 Your vehicle is not registered in the state of California.

 Your vehicle was not properly maintained according to its warranty.